 When a construction site injury occurs, liability may fall to construction site workers, managers, or companies, the property owners, or even manufacturers of faulty equipment which led to the construction site accident.

-- Talking to a construction site injury lawyer after an accident protects your rights and helps to keep your options open.
+Talking to a construction accident lawyer after an accident protects your rights and helps to keep your options open.
 Often after an accident, constructions companies will want to continue wth the project, so valuable evidence relative to the accident may be lost or destroyed.

-If You’ve Been Injured in a Construction Accident, We Can Help!
+If You’ve Been Injured in a Construction Accident, Our Construction Accident Lawyers Can Help!

 Construction is one of the most dangerous occupations, in California and around the country.
 In 2015, the construction industry accounted for nearly one in five occupational deaths in California, with tens of thousands of additional injuries resulting in lost work days and injury-related restrictions.
 Although the nature of the work carries some risk, these injuries often result from negligence, including violation of occupational safety standards.